A collaboration among the Bloomberg School of Public Health,

 Wendy Bennett, M.D., M.P.H

-Co-chair, Johns Hopkins Center for Women's Health, Sex, and Gender Research
+Co-director, Johns Hopkins Center for Women's Health, Sex, and Gender Research

 Diabetes, obesity, preventive medicine, women's health, internal medicine